aadarshbalaji/game-creation/README.md

 ```
 Then open your browser to `http://localhost:5000`

-> **Note:** The web version is currently in beta and may have limited functionality compared to the CLI version.
+> **Note:** The web version is currently in beta and will have limited functionality compared to the CLI version.

 ## Project Structure